minblock/compute/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run compute-qt.exe.
+Unpack the files into a directory and run darkcoin-qt.exe.

-Compute Core is the original Compute client and it builds the backbone of the network.
+ComputeCore-Qt is the original ComputeCore client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Compute transactions;
+However, it downloads and stores the entire history of ComputeCore transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-for more help and information.